-West Chester University is organized into five Colleges: Arts and Sciences; Business and Public Affairs; Education; Health Sciences; and Visual and Performing Arts.
+West Chester University is organized into five Colleges: College of the Sciences and Mathematics; College of Business and Public Management; College of Education and Social Work; College of Health Sciences; and the College of Arts and Humanities.
 It is one of the 14 universities that comprise Pennsylvania's State System of Higher Education (PASSHE).

 WCU Fast Facts: